JulioMCruz/Infinity/README.md

 ## 📄 License

-This project is licensed under the OWQLO License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the INFINITY License - see the [LICENSE](LICENSE) file for details.

 ---